polowis/blog/_posts/2020-04-16-knowing-solid-helps-you-become-a-better-developer.md

 ### Open-Close

 <div style="background-color:lightgreen;">
-<i >You should be able to extend a class's behaviour, without modifying it.</i>
+<i style="font-size: 20px;">You should be able to extend a class's behaviour, without modifying it.</i>
 </div>

 In this principle, the class's behaviour should be able to be extended.
 Why?
 Because when there are requirements changes, you should be able to change the way of how the class behave in a different way in order to meet thoese requirements.